solana-foundation/solana-improvement-documents/proposals/0016-simd-program-rebatable-account-write-fees.md

 ### Syscall to change PRAW fees

-PRAW fees should be considered as set and forget kind of fees by dapp developers.
-They are not aimed to control congestion over the network instead they aim to reduce spamming.The runtime will automatically set the PRAW fee to `0` on account creation.
+The runtime will automatically set the PRAW fee to `0` on account creation.
 PRAW fee will not be changed if the ownership of the account changes.

 A new syscall will be added to update the PRAW fees: